Commonly Confused Words

 Your survey shows that banks are more risk-averse than they used to be.
 (Business Week)

 If it's a force of nature working against you, use adverse.
-Kick out the "d" and a person can be averseto or againstanything, like rainy days or gambling.
+Kick out the "d" and you can be averse to or against anything, like rainy days or people who wear shoes in your house.